broilo/Summaries/Hands-on_ML/chap1/README.md

     * Linear Discriminant Analysis (LDA)
 * Visualization
     * t-distributed Stochastic Neighbor Embeding (t-SNE)
+* Association Rule Learning
+    * Apriori
+    * Eclat

 ### Clustering: The algorithm tries to detect groups of similar patterns.

 ### Visualization: The algorith tries to plot the data while preserving as much as possible its structure, so you can understand how the data is organized and perhaps even identify unsuspected patterns.

-### Dimensionality reduction: The goal is to simplify the data without loosing too much information.
+### Dimensionality Reduction: The goal is to simplify the data without loosing too much information.
 E.g., by merging several correlated features into a single one.

+### Association Rule Learning: The goal is to dig into large amounts of data and discover interesting relations between attributes.

  # Keywords: